-

 Return to Top

-Useful words and phrases for cause and effect topics
+Words and phrases for cause-and-effect topics

-Words that communicate the relationship between causes and their
+Words that communicate the relationship between causes and their effects are called signal or transition words.

-said.
-For that reason, you’ll want to use them in the piece you’re
+Signal words make it easier for people to understand what is being said.
+For that reason, you’ll want to use them in the piece you’re preparing.

 Here are three examples.
 The signal words are highlighted.